-1. Preparation of optical fiber (single and multi mode) for launching of light into the optical fiber and
+1. Preparation of optical fiber (single and multi-mode) for launching of light into the optical fiber and

-- 2. Measurement of attenuation loss in an optical fiber. - 4.
+- 2. calculation of numerical aperture and V-number.
+Identification of single mode and multimode fiber. - 2.
+Measurement of attenuation loss in an optical fiber. - 4.
 Measurement of connectorzation and splicing losses in an optical fiber system. - 5.
 To set up a fiber optic analog link and study of PAM. - 7.
 To set up a fiber optic digital link and study of TDM. - 8.
 To study and measure propagation losses in an optical fiber system. - 9.
 To study the load cell transducer characteristics of optical fiber.